Albert Cleage

 Albert B. Cleage Jr. (June 1911 – February 20, 2000) was a Black nationalist Christian minister, political candidate, newspaper publisher, political organizer, and author.
 He founded the prominent Shrine of the Black Madonna Church, as well as the Shrine Cultural Centers and Bookstores in Detroit, Atlanta, and Houston.
 All locations are still open and functioning under the BCN mission.

 Cleage, who changed his name to Jaramogi Abebe Agyeman in the early 1970s, played an important role in the Civil Rights Movement in Detroit during the 1960s and 1970s.
 He became increasingly involved with Black nationalism and Black separatism during the 1970s, rejecting many of the core principles of racial integration.

-He founded a church-owned farm, Beulah Land, in Calhoun Falls, South Carolina, and spent most of his last years there.
-He was the father of daughters Kristin Cleage and writer Pearl Cleage.